 What is UX Testing?

-UX Testing is the process of evaluating websites, software applications, and mobile apps to help uncover issues which adversely affect their ease-of-use and effectiveness.
-Usability is just one of many aspects that affect a user’s overall “user experience”.
+Usability testing is the process of evaluating websites or apps with real users, which helps uncover issues that adversely affect User Experience.
+Usability is just one of many aspects that affect a user’s overall “user experience.”
+Usability testing takes many forms, from informal interviews and card-sorting exercises, to large, lab-based testing sessions.

 A usability testing session in progress.